Payments

 You Likely Already Have Card-on-File Capability

 "Card-on-file" doesn't mean storing raw credit card numbers.
-If your platform uses a payment processor like Stripe, Braintree, Square, Adyen, or any other major provider, you already have tokenized cards that qualify for Card-on-File integration.
+If your platform already lets customers save a payment method, you almost certainly have tokenized cards that qualify for Card-on-File integration.

-When customers save their payment method on your platform, your processor stores the sensitive card data and gives you a secure token.
-Gett works with all major payment processors to securely translate these tokens—your existing payment infrastructure is all you need.
+When customers save their payment method on your platform, your payment solution stores the sensitive card data and gives you a secure token.
+Gett works with your existing payment solution to securely translate these tokens—your existing payment infrastructure is all you need.

 Why Card-on-File?